MC-CV/HPMR/README.md

-# Hierarchical Projection-based Representation Enhanced Framework for Multi-behavior Recommendation
+# Hierarchical Projection Enhanced Multi-behavior Recommendation

 This repository contains TensorFlow codes and datasets for the paper.

 ## Environment
-The codes of HPRF are implemented and tested under the following development environment:
+The codes of HPMR are implemented and tested under the following development environment:
 * python=3.7.12
 * tensorflow=1.15.0
 * numpy=1.19.5